JP-Amboage/ml4g-P1/README.md

-# Machine Learning fo Genomics: Project 1
+# Machine Learning for Genomics: Project 1
 ## Table of contents
 1. [How to setup this repo](#setup-and-installation)
 2. [Reproduce experiments](#reproduce-experiments)